Up

 The GeoServer 'Catalog Mode' is set to HIDE to ensure that users only see featuretypes (layers) that they have access to.
 This is crucial because there will be many users and therefore many GeoPackages, each having many layers, and not all layer names will be unique.

 Enter your authkey to view the layers available to you.
-Prospective users can just accept the default for a demo.
+There is now a 'demo' authkey for prospective users.
+Just accept the default at the prompt.

 Click to start